orcca-uwo/MultivariatePowerSeries/doc/ApproximatelyEqual.md

 ##- The command ~ApproximatelyEqual(p,q)~ returns `true` if the two power series are equal
 ##  up to the minimum of their currently computed precisions, otherwise `false`.
 ##- The command ~ApproximatelyEqual(p,q,deg)~ returns `true` if the two power series are equal
 ##  up to precision 'deg', otherwise `false`.
-This calling sequence will compute any coefficients needed that have not been computed so far.
+This calling sequence computes any coefficients needed that have not been computed so far.
 ##- The command ~ApproximatelyEqual(u,v)~ returns `true` if the two univariate polynomials over power series
 ##  are equal up to the currently computed precision of each coefficient power series, otherwise `false`.
 ##- The command ~ApproximatelyEqual(u,v,deg)~ returns `true` if the two univariate polynomials over power series